Special Educational Needs

 Some of these areas of need are only addressed within specialist schools or provisions.
 An open dialogue between parents or carers and the school is encouraged.

-The SENCO makes referrals to external agencies if this is agreed to be appropriate because of the complexity of a child’s difficulties.
+The SENDCO makes referrals to external agencies if this is agreed to be appropriate because of the complexity of a child’s difficulties.
 Referrals are only made with parental support.
 Children with an identified need are placed on the SEN register, a document recording the type of need, support offered, agencies involved and targets to measure progress.

 Levels of SEN